Genius-Stha/Linux/commands/Readme.md

 [me@linuxbox ~]$ echo The total is $100.00
 The total is 00.00
 In the first example, word-splitting by the shell removed extra whitespace from the echo command's list of arguments.
 In the second example, parameter expansion substituted an empty string for the value of “$1” because it was an undefined variable.
-The shell pro- vides a mechanism called quoting to selectively suppress unwanted expansions.
+The shell provides a mechanism called quoting to selectively suppress unwanted expansions.
 ```
 ## Double Quotes
 ```